Krishnam-Upadhyay/CompletedAssignment/README.md

 3=> run npm i
 4=> run "npx react-native run-android" or "npm start" then select your specific  platform "press a for android" or " press i form ios"

-Note: If you feel any technical dificulty to run this project  please contact me .
+Note: If you feel any technical dificulty to run this project  please contact me on gmail upadhyaykrishnam23@gmail.com .